Pipeline YAML Reference#

 , scope

-and processing
+, and processing

-properties as a direct sub-properties of a queue
+properties as direct sub-properties of the queue

 property.